Kzra/pykrev/docs/pca_with_pykrev/PCAwithPyKrev.md

-* Analysing the above graphics we can see that in the first principal component, that accounts for ~95% of variation in the dataset, both whisky sample B and D have positive scores, although sample D has a notably higher score.
-From the loading plots we can say that these samples are  correlated  with two masses, one at ~ 180 Da and one ~ 200 Da, and with formula assigned to the lipid compound class, and with formula that have < 5 oxygen atoms.
-Whisky sample A and C have negative scores on PC1, and are correlated with two masses ~300 Da and ~500 Da, formula assigned to condensed hydrocarbon and lignin compound classes, and formula with oxygen counts > 15.
+* Analysing the above graphics we can see that in the first principal component, that accounts for ~45% of variation in the dataset, W1 and W3 analysed by APPI have visibly more positive scores.
+These samples are positively correlated with a formula at ~ 300 Da, the condensed hydrocarbon compound class and formula with > 7 oxygen atoms.
+W4 analysed by ESI has a negative score and is positively correlated with formula at ~ 150 Da and ~ 200 Da, Lipid and lignin compound classes and formula with < 7 oxygen atoms, in particular formula with 2 oxygen atoms.
+The other samples are tightly clustered around 0 on PC 1, in particular whiskies analysed by APCI and LDI are almost indistinguishable from one another.

 **That's the end of the guide.** Hopefully you are now more comfortable using sklearn and PyKrev to perform dimensionality reduction on your FT-MS data and interpret the results.
 One of the main advantages of doing your data analysis in Python is being able to use the powerful machine learning libraries Python has to offer. sklearn has many capabilities beyond PCA - ... discriminant analysis, k-means clustering, neural networks, random forest classifiers and  support vector machines to name just a few -  that will enable you to ask new and interesting questions with your data. [ You can learn more about them here.](https://scikit-learn.org/stable/)
   * Contact : ezra.kitson@ed.ac.uk
-  * Last Updated: 12/01/2021
+  * Last Updated: 03/02/2021